TREASURIES-Yields climb as Fed sees economic improvement

 Data showing the largest rise in U.S. retail sales in five months in February reinforced the bond market's bearish cast, as did gains in the stock market for a fifth straight day.

-Benchmark 10-year Treasury notes traded 27/32 lower in price to yield 2.13 percent, which was the highest level since early December and up from 2.03 percent late Monday.
-The notes were on track for the biggest single-day rise in rates since Feb.
-3, and yields rose above a range that has dominated for several months.
+Benchmark 10-year Treasury notes were trading 27/32 lower in price to yield 2.13 percent, which was the highest since Dec.
+7 and up from 2.03 percent late Monday.

-"We were wondering if the bond market was just one more 'no QE3' statement from the Fed away from a breakout of the tight 30 basis point trading range of 1.8 to 2.1 percent since last November," said Chris Rupkey, chief financial economist at Bank of Tokyo-Mitsubishi UFJ in New York.

-Thirty-year bonds traded 1-21/32 lower to yield 3.26 percent, which was the highest rate since late October, up from 3.19 percent late Monday.
+Thirty-year bonds were trading 1-21/32 lower to yield 3.26 percent, or the highest since late October, from 3.19 percent late Monday.

-"Given the strength of the incoming economic data, including the upward revisions to retail sales and inventories reported today, it would be hard for the Fed to justify more bond buying now," said Paul Ashworth, chief U.S. economist at Capital Economics in Toronto.

-"We suspect that officials are happy to wait for a few months to see if the much stronger labor market data develops into a more vigorous pick-up in the growth of incomes and expenditures," he added.

 * It will not be proceeding with non-brokered private placement announced January 20, 2017